Thulani Maseko: Death

+Reactions

 After Maseko's death, Zimbabwean journalist Hopewell Chin'ono tweeted that the assassination was "a chilling reminder of how the corrupt political elites are prepared to do anything to shut down pro-democracy voices".
 Numerous human rights organisations, as well as the National Union of Metalworkers of South Africa, the South African Federation of Trade Unions, the Law Society of South Africa, the United Nations, and many other organisations, condemned the assassination.

+The government of Eswatini released a statement saying that "Maseko's demise is a loss to the Nation and his footprints as a human rights lawyer are there as proof of his contribution to the country" and said that an investigation would be carried out to bring his killers to justice.

 Pudemo president Mlungisi Makhanya said that "There is absolutely no doubt that the assassination was carried out at the King's order ...Thulani's assassination by King Mswati represents one thing and one thing only – the assassination of peace.
 Comrade Thulani was a man of peace.
 He was a principled leader who gave his all in the fight for human rights and democracy, but always employed peaceful methods."